 The CDC, the U.S. Surgeon General, the American College of Obstetricians and Gynecologists, and the American Academy of Pediatrics all advise against drinking while pregnant.
 If you’re worried about the effects of even a little bit of alcohol on your baby, then it’s probably best that you refrain from alcohol for the whole duration of your pregnancy.
 If you’ve made up your mind that a few drinks won’t hurt here and there, then it’s your choice to make.
-The largely unknown effects of light drinking during pregnancy makes the choice to have a glass of wine or a beer once in a while is a difficult one to make for some women.
+Since there is still a lot unknown in terms of the effects of light drinking during pregnancy, some women are indecisive about drinking wine or a beer once in a while.

 In England, the NHS website says that: "The Chief Medical Officers for the UK recommend that if you're pregnant or planning to become pregnant, the safest approach is not to drink alcohol at all to keep risks to your baby to a minimum.
 Drinking in pregnancy can lead to long-term harm to the baby, with the more you drink, the greater the risk."

 Some pregnant women chose to drink occasionally during their pregnancy, and their children were perfectly healthy, but every case is individual.
 There are truly no amounts of alcohol that can be considered safe during pregnancy